XProject-hub/VidiQ/README.md

 Welcome to the VidiQ IPTV Panel, an advanced solution for managing IPTV services.
 This panel is designed with a focus on performance, usability, and scalability.

 ## Features
+- Secure login with role-based redirection (Admin and Reseller)
+- Statistics dashboard for admins
+- Streaming management and client overview
+- DRM support for secure content delivery
 - Secure login mechanism
 - Animated logo and sleek design
 - Live TV and VOD Streaming